Javier Colon: The Voice (2011)

 Starting April 26, 2011, Javier Colon appeared as a contestant on NBC's reality talent show The Voice.
 The show, produced by John de Mol and Mark Burnett, features a group of contestants competing for a $100,000 grand prize and a Universal Republic recording contract.

 On the first show, Javier sang the Cyndi Lauper classic "Time After Time".
 All four judges, Adam Levine, Cee-Lo Green, Blake Shelton and Christina Aguilera, opted to take him as one of their finalists, with both Levine and Shelton giving him a standing ovation.
 He was the only contestant in blind auditions stage besides Jeff Jenkins to win all four judges.
 As judge Shelton was very late in hitting his "I Want You" button, despite urging by the other judges, show host Carson Daly jokingly said, "Oh Blake, you're an idiot!"

 In comments, CeeLo Green called him a "soul brother" and said "it was perfect".
 Levine added: "It was so perfect, it was so tasteful too..
 I wanna win this (expletive), so I really need, really need for you to pick me..."
 Blake added: "I'm clearly over my head here... and I'm already a fan of yours already".
-Javier eventually chose Adam Levine as his coach/mentor.
+Javier eventually chose Levine as his coach/mentor.

-On May 17, 2011, in the Battle Round (the Final 32), Javier's coach Adam Levine put him against Angela Wolff choosing that they both sing "Stand By Me", originally by Ben E. King.
+On May 17, 2011, in the Battle Round (the Final 32), Levine put Javier against Angela Wolff choosing that they both sing "Stand By Me", originally by Ben E. King.
 As a result, Levine picked him to continue in the show in the live shows, as part of the Final 16.

-On June 14, 2011, Javier Colon sang Sarah McLachlan's song "Angel".
+On June 14, 2011, Javier sang Sarah McLachlan's song "Angel".